-The Adolescent Program is a comprehensive long term special education/partial hospitalization program, which integrates therapeutic, psychiatric and special education services.
-We are accredited by the Joint Commission of Accreditation of Healthcare Organizations (JCAHO) and by the New Jersey Department of Education as a New Jersey Public-College Operated Program for the Disabled.
+The Adolescent Program is a highly specialized therapeutic school that provides a nurturing environment for adolescents struggling with significant psychiatric concerns.
+Our comprehensive program consists of social, emotional, behavioral and psychiatric supports within an individualized special education setting.
+We are accredited by the Joint Commission of the Accreditation of Healthcare Organizations (JCAHO) and by the New Jersey Department of Education as a New Jersey Public-College Operated Program for the Disabled.

-We believe in partnership with families, child study teams and community based organizations.
+The educational program assists students by focusing on personal growth as well as meeting their academic needs.
 All grades 9-12 courses offer credit towards high school graduation.
-The Education Program assists the students by focusing on personal growth as well as academic needs.
-Meetings throughout the school year are scheduled with districts' Child Study Teams in order to provide updated information regarding progress and to assist the family and school districts with appropriate placement when the adolescent leaves the program.
+Meetings throughout the school year are scheduled with the districts’ child study teams in order to provide updated information regarding progress and to assist the family and school districts with appropriate placement when the adolescent leaves the program.